 At this point, there is urgent need to "think smart" and think out of the box given such restricted resources.
 Transport and access remain key problems.
 One solution is to provide better transport and access, but another solution might be to provide trusted and trained villagers with mobiles and training so that they can monitor the situation in the field and report to their WRD contact officer, who in turn can contact others in the WRD.
 Modern technology offers the WRD a massive opportunity to resolve some of the current problems.
-Use of modern technology (remote sensing, mobile phones) with modern institutional approaches (greater community engagement and involvement) can help address some of the more serious problems, and save money, time and resources.
-We find a very clear message from field experiences, interactions with community and field staff that better liaison with the community is needed and valuable.
+Use of modern technology (remote sensing, mobile phones) with modern institutional approaches (greater community engagement and involvement) can help address some of the more serious problems, and save money, time and field staff that better liaison with the community is needed and valuable.
 However, this is in marked contrast to the leadership survey where managers who are further from "the coal face" think there is little need to liaise with the community.